opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/komoju/hosted-page/README.md

 ## Introduction

-The Postman Collection enables a [Komoju Hosted Page](https://doc.komoju.com/docs/hosted-page-overview) to be used to Take Payments for Cards and Alternative payment methods through OPF.
+The Postman Collection enables a [Komoju Hosted Page](https://doc.komoju.com/docs/hosted-page-overview) to be used to take payments for cards and alternative payment methods through OPF.

 The integration supports:

-* Authorization of Card and APM Payments using PCI SAQ-A Komoju Hosted Page using the OPF "Payment Page" UX Pattern
+* Authorization of Card and APM Payments using PCI SAQ-A Komoju Hosted Page using the OPF "Payment Page" UX pattern
 * Auto Capture Only
 * Refunds
 * Card/Alipay and Web Money integrations tested